orm011/orm011.github.io/_posts/2023-07-04-jupyter-notebook.md

 It is possible the ObjectNet dataset makes text-based search appear stronger than it can be in the wild,  because the ObjectNet dataset itself was collected from a pre-specified set of easily stated classes; its contents cluster around 300 concepts, and these concepts by design correspond to objects with well known names.

 ### Extensions
+I develop related ideas more deeply in {% cite seesaw %}, where the goal is not just evaluating one example but continuosly adapting during the search as a way to find images with less effort.

-There are a few cool things I'd love to explore more, if you know of good work, demos etc. in this area let me know in the comments.
+That said, there are a few cool things I'd love to explore more and if you know of good work, demos etc. in this area let me know in the comments.

 *Caption generation:* integrating caption-generating models to augment example based searches with text descriptions transparently from the user.
 ChatGPT4v can easily generate captions for images, which could then be used.

 *End-to-end retrieval models:* training an embedding model end-to-end to generate lookup vectors based on both images and text may result in better lookups.
 A few in-context image generation and editing models implicilty already do something close to this, I just haven't seen it used for retrieval.

 *Conversational retrieval:* it would be great to provide a variety of negative feedback on results, explaining why something is not a good result.